 A wide variety of students participate in the activities of the burn center.
-In addition to students from Wright State University's Boonshoft School of Medicine and College of Nursing and Health, students from the School of Professional Psychology and in the various undergraduate disciplines, including counseling and social service, have been assigned to the burn center.
+In addition to students from Wright State University's Boonshoft School of Medicine and School of Nursing, Kinesiology, and Health Sciences, students from the School of Professional Psychology and in the various undergraduate disciplines, including counseling and social service, have been assigned to the burn center.
 Students from outside universities, including physical and occupational therapy students and dietary interns, participate in the activities of the burn center.

 Because of the burn center's relatively closed medical staff, it has served as an excellent site for both basic and clinical research.
 The research program at the burn center dates back to its beginning, at which time projects primarily looked at the numbers of patients and types of injuries.
 Today a vigorous research program produces scholarly presentation at regional and national meetings on a regular basis.
 Basic research looking at new products for use with the burn patients are carried out.
 New product applications and alternate forms of patient care are regularly evaluated.